AdobeDocs/commerce-admin.en/help/merchandising-promotions/events-private-sales.md

 - **Events** - Event sales are based on a starting and ending date.
 You can use a [countdown ticker](#event-ticker) to show the time remaining.

 - **Catalog event carousel** - When the [Catalog Event widget](../content-design/widget-event-carousel.md) is enabled in the configuration, it can be placed on store pages as a listing of open and upcoming events, sorted by end date.
-If two or more events share the same end date, the events are sorted based on the order specified in the configuration.
+If two or more events have the same end date, the events are sorted based on the order specified in the configuration.

-- **Customer groups** - Category permissions are based primarily on [customer groups](https://docs.magento.com/user-guide/customers/customer-groups.html).
+- **[!UICONTROL Websites]** - Category permissions are based primarily on [customer groups](https://docs.magento.com/user-guide/customers/customer-groups.html).

 - **Category permissions** - [Category permissions](../catalog/category-permissions.md) gives you full control over the specific activities that can take place in a given category.